Korean War Legacy Project

 Living Conditions as a POW

-Eugene "Gene" Evers describes the harsh living conditions he faced as a prisoner of war in North Korea.
-For the first seven months, he endured extreme cold and limited shelter, forced to stay outside in all weather.
-He explains the brutal treatment by Chinese and North Korean guards, including complete isolation from other American POWs.
+Eugene "Gene" Evers recounts the harsh living conditions he experienced as a prisoner of war in North Korea.
+For the first seven months, he had inadequate shelter and often had to stay outside in various weather conditions.
+He describes the brutal treatment he received from the guards, including complete isolation from other American POWs.

 Share this Clip +